 The school nurse will make dorm rounds on school days at 7:30am.
 Students who are sick in the evening or through the night should sign the sick list located on each dorm floor.
 The nurse will check this list during rounds and respond to sick students.
 Students who are sick later in the morning should go to the nurse’s office ASAP.
 The nurse leaves at 11:30am.
 If a student is sick after that time they should contact the Dean.
 If they are unavailable go to the main office.

 Students who are too sick to attend school must see the nurse before the class starts to be excused.
 If the nurse excuses you from class, you will not be allowed to participate in events or sign out after school or in the evening.
-If you do not see the school nurse or dean, you will not be excused from class.
+If you do not see the Nurse or Head Dean, you will not be excused from class.